top of page

 THE TAPESTRIES OF UNIT B

-Woven Birds
+The Woven Birds

-Unit B is proud to provide a space for these otherworldly Woven Birds to call home.
-Join us in person to see what photos cannot capture, and be cradled in the wings of these beautiful birds as you enjoy an evening with friends or family.
+You are invited to join us in person to see what photos cannot capture, and be cradled in the wings of these beautiful birds as you enjoy an evening with friends or family.

 Wall Hanging 1.jpeg